eamadi/tictactoe/README.md

 Two players take turns clicking on the cells of the grid to place their marks ("X" or "O").
 The game will automatically detect a win or a draw and update the status accordingly.
 Click the "Reset" button to start a new game.
 Scoreboard: The scoreboard located below the game grid displays the current score, including the number of wins, losses, and ties for each player.

+## Testing Procedure
+We tested each individual functions/methods and ensured they performed their intended tasks correctly, for example checking win conditions, updating the game board, and handling player moves were things we kept track of.

+Test Step 1:
+Set up our game board with a winning condition: three X's in a row.
+Call the function to check the win condition.
+Verify that the function returns true.
+Expected Result: The function should return true, indicating that a player has won.

+Test Step 2:
+ Verify that the function responsible for updating the game board correctly reflects player scores.
+Test Steps:
+After a game is completed.
+Call the function to update the game board.
+Verify that the game board reflects the player's move.
+Expected Result: The game board should be updated with the player's move.

 ## Features:
 * Two-player gameplay.
 * Dynamic updating of player turns and game status.